aiven/aiven-examples/redis/nodejs/README.md

-### Redis node.js Example
+### Redis® node.js Example

-This example uses the [ioredis](https://www.npmjs.com/package/ioredis) library to connect to Redis, write a key/value and read it out again.
+This example uses the [ioredis](https://www.npmjs.com/package/ioredis) library to connect to Redis®, write a key/value and read it out again.

 #### Installing Dependencies
 ```